 - Impersonate any person, or misrepresent your identity or affiliation with any person or organization.

-We may update the content on the Website from time to time, but its content is not necessarily complete or up-to-date.
+We may update the website’s content from time to time, but its content is not necessarily complete or up-to-date.
 Any of the material on the Website may be out of date at any given time, and we are under no obligation to update such material.

 You may link to our homepage, provided you do so in a way that is fair and legal and does not damage our reputation or take advantage of it, but you must not establish a link in such a way as to suggest any form of association, approval or endorsement on our part without our express written consent.